 Often, people living in poverty don’t have skills to compete for limited job opportunities.
 Help CBF field personnel offer vocational training.

-provides a sewing machine and training for a refugee at
+- Provides a sewing machine and training for a refugee at the

-Center of Hope in Uganda, where CBF field personnel Jade and
+*Center of Hope in Uganda, where Jade and Shelah Acker minister among urban refugees.